I have worked hard to stay fit and understand the complex relationship between aging, nutrition, and exercise.

 This is an important question, because a healthy shopping list is where your weight loss begins.
+I know this is true because it has worked for me -- at 55, my body fat is under 16% and I recently completed a half-triathlon.
 After many years of learning how to stay lean and fit, I have developed an all-purpose healthy shopping list that I use, in one form or another, whenever I go to the grocery store.
 From this list, you will have all of the necessary ingredients to make food that will give you a balanced, healthy diet.

 This shopping list will give you the nutrients you need for about a week.
 What you do with the ingredients, and how you serve them, depends on your time in the kitchen.
 Once you know what foods to buy for weight loss, everything else follows naturally.

 Fair warning: You will be cooking.
 There's almost no healthy-eating plan that will work without some kitchen time on your part.

 - sliced turkey and/or ham at the deli